 By sending an ordered list of commands, a form service request can replicate the actions taken by an EnterpriseOne web client user, including populating fields, pressing buttons, and other actions.
 The form service request enables you to perform various operations on a single form.
 The URL for the form service request is:

 The following illustration shows JSON input and output over HTTP Post:

-This illustration shows the communication from the client (which can be an ADF application or other AIS client) to the ADF Server, to the AIS Server, and the AIS Server's communication with the EnterpriseOne HTML server, where the EnterpriseOne forms run and the data is gathered.
-All client communication to AIS uses JSON formatted strings.
+This illustration shows the communication from the client (which can be a mobile device or other AIS client) to the AIS Server and the AIS Server's communication with the EnterpriseOne HTML server, where the EnterpriseOne forms run and the data is gathered.
+All client communication uses JSON formatted strings.

-This guide includes an appendix that provides step-by-step instructions on how to create a sample EnterpriseOne ADF application.
-As you read about the JDE ADF Helpers and other features in this guide, you can refer to the steps in this appendix to see an example of how the features are used in the development of an ADF application.
+This guide includes an appendix that provides step-by-step instructions on how to create a sample EnterpriseOne mobile application.
+As you read about the JDE Mobile Helpers and other features in this guide, you can refer to the steps in this appendix to see an example of how the features are used in the development of a mobile application.

 Oracle provides mobile applications archives, which you can use to create your own iOS and Android artifacts.
 This enables you to integrate and control mobile applications internally within your company rather than connecting to a public application store.